Updated June 2025 | All statutory references are to the Arizona Revised Statutes, Title 33, Chapter 10.

 Exchanging lien waivers is a common practice in construction.
-Lien waivers allow project participants to surrender their lien rights in exchange for payment, and some property owners require parties to first sign a lien waiver before releasing payment.
+Lien waivers allow project participants to surrender their mechanics lien rights in exchange for payment, and some property owners require parties to first sign a lien waiver before releasing payment.
+In Arizona, lien waivers are state-regulated.
+This means that under (A.R.S. § 33-1008), any waiver and release is effective only if it substantially follows one of the forms set forth in the statute and is signed by the claimant or their authorized agent.
+Failing to use a form that substantially complies with the statutory requirements will render the waiver unenforceable.

 Note that there are four types of Arizona lien waivers, but this guide explains all you need to know about signing an Arizona Unconditional Waiver and Release on Final Payment.

-When do you use an Arizona Unconditional Waiver and Release on Final Payment?
+When Do You Use an Arizona Unconditional Waiver and Release on Final Payment?

 There are two criteria that you must meet before you sign an Arizona Unconditional Waiver and Release on Final Payment: